m-albert/scu_lab_course_ia/book/notebooks/feature_extraction_and_plotting.md

 The model we want to fit this time is `y = a * exp(b * x) + e`, where `x` and `y` are given and `a` and `b` are the parameters of our model that we want to estimate.
 The term `e` accounts for deviations between the model and the noisy data.

 These are the parameters for this part of the demo.
 We want to study cell proliferation, and we assume we measured cell counts (or biomass) at regulat intervals of 4 hours for 48 hours.
-An accepted model of cell proliferation is as simple exponential of the form: $$M(t)=M(0)e^{\lambda t}$$
+An accepted model of cell proliferation is as simple exponential of the form: $M(t)=M(0)e^{\lambda t}$

 To simulate some data we use: